-How to Express Anal Glands at Home
+How to Express Dog Anal Glands At Home

-As pet parents, we want to do everything we can to make sure our pets feel as comfortable and happy as possible.
-However, frequent anal gland expressions by a veterinarian or groomer can become pricy and inconvenient.
-While you should always consult your veterinarian if you have medical concerns for your pet, anal gland expressions can be performed at home with the proper instruction and knowledge!
+Frequent anal gland expressions by a veterinarian or groomer can become pricey and inconvenient.
+You can squeeze your dog’s anal glands at home, but you should always consult your veterinarian if you have medical concerns for your pet.
+If you suspect that your pet might have anal gland issues, anal gland expressions can be performed at home with the proper instruction and knowledge!

 Express Anal Glands at Home